radview/webload-documentation/docs/analytics/changing_chart_settings.md

-## Selecting Measurements – Interactive Chart
+## Selecting Measurements for Interactive Chart

 In an interactive chart, you can select specific measurements from all or specific scripts.
 By default, charts are generated for all the measurements of a Load Session.